DaveWM/dave-martin-blog/content/posts/critique-of-pure-hooks.md

 }
 ```

-This works, but it's counterintuitive to say the least.
-Similar code using promises or observables is far more understandable.
-The fundamental reason for this is that composing hooks is difficult.
-The only tools you have for composition are `useState` and the dependencies array.
-In some situations, they can be used to craft elegant solutions.
-However, in the vast majority of situations this way of writing code is unnatural and clunky.
+This works, but is counterintuitive to say the least.
+Similar code using promises or observables is far easier to write, and more understandable.
+The only tools you have for composing hooks are `useState` and the dependencies array.
+In some situations, these can be used to craft elegant solutions.
+However, often it forces you to write code in a style that is unnatural and verbose.

 The drawbacks I've outlined above are major hinderances, but ones that can in principle be surmounted.
-It would be worth putting up with these difficulties if hooks naturally lead to a great architecure, or gave you some other big advantage.
-However, I don't believe this is not the case.
+It would be worth putting up with these difficulties if hooks naturally lead to a great architecture, or gave you some other big advantage.
+However, I don't believe this is the case.
 To explain why, I'll first have to explain a bit about state management.

 ### State Management

-Managing state is one of the central problems in programming.
+Managing state is one of the fundamental problems in programming.
 Every application must do it in some way.
 Over the years, every approach imaginable to UI state management has been tried.
 Two broad categories of architectures emerged: object oriented (OO), and functional.

-OO architectures include MVC/MVVM frameworks like Vue and Angular.
+OO architectures include MVC and MVVM frameworks like Vue and Angular.
 It is characterised by storing state locally in components, and allowing it to be freely mutated.
 OO frameworks provide tools to manage this local state, and synchronise it between components.
-These include dependency injection, 2-way binding, services/factories, and event buses.
+These include dependency injection, 2-way binding, built in services/factories, and event buses.
 Although I do think OOP has its flaws, when done well it does allow you to write relatively clear, testable code.

-Functional architectures usually look something like the [Flux architecture](https://reactjs.org/blog/2014/05/06/flux.html) (although there are variations, such as [Purescript's Halogen](https://purescript-halogen.github.io/purescript-halogen/index.html)).
+Functional architectures usually look something like the [Flux architecture](https://reactjs.org/blog/2014/05/06/flux.html), as exemplified by [Redux](https://redux.js.org/).
 They are characterised by keeping state outside of components, in as few places as possible.
 Mutations of this state are tightly controlled, usually using [CQRS](https://www.eventstore.com/cqrs-pattern).
 Components are ideally pure functions, which requires extracting side effects to another place in the code.
 Using this style of architecture makes it easy to write, debug, and test your application.
-Since pure functions are used as much as possible, your code becomes highly composable with loose coupling.
+Since pure functions are used as much as possible, it allows you to write highly composable code with loose coupling.

 ### Not-so-modern React